agdestein/NeuralClosureTutorials/README.md

    bar of VSCode, or, alternatively, open the command palette (`Ctrl`/`Cmd` + `Shift` + `P`), start typing `julia`, and select `Julia: Change current environment`.
    Set the environment to `NeuralClosure`.
 1. In the file explorer (`Ctrl`/`Cmd` + `Shift` + `E`), you should see the files.
 Open `tutorials/burgers.ipynb`.
+   You can skip the Colab section.
+   Start with uncommenting and executing the cell with `Pkg.instantiate()`, which will install the local dependencies.
    Execute the notebook one cell at the time with `Shift` + `Enter`.
    Output and plots should appear below each cell.
-   Start with uncommenting and executing the cell with `Pkg.instantiate()`, which will install the local dependencies.

 Note: If you do not like the notebook format, you can alternatively open the source script `tutorials/burgers.jl` or the markdown file